MariuszKol/First-Road/readme.md

 ------------------------------

 This is my firt project.
-This is a small traffic simulation.
+This is a small traffic animation.
+In future I would like to expanded this projct.
+I would like to add more cars and traffic light.

 -------------------------------